bot4s/telegram/README.md

 Telegram Bot API Wrapper for Scala

 100% idiomatic Scala wrapper for the [Telegram Bot API](https://core.telegram.org/bots/api).
-The entire API is supported, strongly-typed (no JSON stuff/strings), asynchronous, and transparently camelCased.
+The entire API is supported, inline mode, callbacks, editing, sending files, chat actions... strongly-typed (no JSON stuff/strings), asynchronous, and transparently camelCased.

 I encourage users to report any bug or broken functionality, I'll do my best to give proper support in a reasonable time frame.